Sterling Hill Mining Museum

 Proper footwear is required and a sweater or jacket is recommended regardless of the season, as the temperature underground generally remains cool.

-Hours: Open April thru November, daily, with regular tours at 1pm.
-Tours are available at other times by chance or by appointment.
-Gift shop is open from 10am - 3pm.
-Also open for tours by appointment on weekends in March and weekends and the week before Christmas in December.
+Hours: Open April thru November for weekday tours, with weekend tours added for the summer season.
+Visit the official website linked above for exact days and tour times.
+Outside the regular schedule, tours may be available by chance or by appointment.
+Gift shop is open daily from 10am - 3pm.
+Also open on weekends in December through March and other times for groups by appointment.
 Call before visiting.

 Admission:

-Groups: Group rates are the same.
-Discounted $1.00 per person if the group permits shopping at the gift shop.
-One chaperone per class of 20 - 25 admitted FREE.
-Rock Discovery Center costs $3.50 per person in addition to admission.
+Groups (10 or more): Group rates are discounted $1.00 per person if the group reserves at least two weeks in advance and permits shopping at the gift shop.
+For School Groups, one chaperone per class of 15 - 25 admitted FREE.
+Rock Discovery Center requires an additional fee.

 Group Reservations: Reserve as early as possible.
 Morning slots fill up more quickly than afternoon tours.
 Large groups may require some months advance notice..